CALL FOR ARTISTS –

 6: Artwork can be saved as a printable pdf file, at 300dpi at ¼ size of the finished banner size.

-7: The banner size currently for fort St. John is 32” x 60” including 3.5” sleeves top and bottom included in the 80” length.
+7: The banner size currently for Fort St. John is 32” x 60” including 3.5” sleeves top and bottom included in the 80” length.
+There are 11 poles requiring a split image of 18” x 60”.

 The two 3.5” sleeve/rod pocket areas should be left as blank space.
 Stitching lines will distort any image near them.
 Design to the finished size and the manufacturer will look after all bleeds.